What is cholesterol?

 - Memory impairment, depression, emotional instability, excessive anger, schizophrenia and numerous other neuropathies and psychological disorders.
 (24)

-- Children - impaired brain and nerve development, leading to a wide variety of developmental problems.
+- Children - impaired brain and nerve development, leading to a wide variety of developmental problems and intellectual disabilities.

 - Adrenal exhaustion.

-- Infertility, reproductive problems.
+- Infertility, reproductive problems, menstrual problems, menopause problems.
 About one in three Western men and women are now infertile.
 Researchers have confirmed that women who eat high-fat dairy products and avoid low-fat diary products are significantly more fertile.
 (10)

 - Erectile dysfunction.